 What to Expect During Your Tooth Extraction

-You’ll receive detailed aftercare instructions to promote healing.
-Most patients feel minimal discomfort that can be managed with over-the-counter pain medication.
-We’ll arrange a follow-up appointment to monitor your healing and discuss tooth replacement options if needed.Recovery and Aftercare Tips
+After your procedure, you’ll receive detailed aftercare instructions to promote healing.
+Most patients experience minimal discomfort that can be managed with over-the-counter pain medication, and we’ll arrange a follow-up to monitor your recovery and discuss tooth replacement if needed.

-- Days 2-7: Continue eating soft foods, gently rinse with warm salt water after meals, and avoid the extraction site when brushing.
-Stay away from straws, smoking, and strenuous activities that could dislodge the blood clot.
+- Days 2–7: Continue eating soft foods, gently rinse with warm salt water after meals, and avoid the extraction site when brushing.
+Stay away from straws, smoking, and strenuous activity that could dislodge the blood clot.

 Tooth Replacement Options After Extraction

-Replacing an extracted tooth helps maintain your bite alignment, prevent neighboring teeth from shifting, and restore your smile’s appearance.
-Dr. Carrington will discuss these options based on your specific needs:- Dental implants: The most stable and natural-looking solution, dental implants replace both the tooth root and crown.
+- Dental implants: The most stable and natural-looking solution, dental implants replace both the tooth root and crown.
 They work like real teeth and can last a lifetime with proper care.

 - Dental bridges: This fixed restoration uses adjacent teeth for support, filling the gap with a custom-designed artificial tooth.
 Bridges restore chewing function and prevent tooth movement.